 Love alone is capable of uniting living beings in such a way as to complete and fulfill them, for it alone takes them and joins them by what is deepest in themselves.
 This is a fact of daily experience.
 At what moment do lovers come into the most complete possession of themselves if not when they say they are lost in each other?
 In truth, does not love every instant achieve all around us, in the couple or the team, the magic feat, the feat reputed to be contradictory, of personalizing by totalizing?
 And if that is what it can achieve daily on a small scale, why should it not repeat this one day on world-wide dimensions?[v]

 In Teilhard’s vision, all reality evolves toward higher forms of being and consciousness, which includes more intense and satisfying forms of love.
 Thus spirit or mind, not matter or energy, ground the unity of the universe; they are the inner driving force propelling evolution forward.
 (This is Teilhard’s god.)
-Teilhard found meaning and purpose in this sweeping epic of cosmic evolution in which the endpoint of all evolution will be the highest good.
+Teilhard found meaning and purpose in the sweeping epic of cosmic evolution whose endpoint will be the highest good.

 (Note – I have doubts about many of Teilhard’s esoteric concepts.
-Some of what he says is possibly profound, but some of it is probably nonsense.
+Some of what he says is profound, but some of it is probably nonsense.
 For a devastating critique of Teilhard see the great biologist P. B. Medawar’s “Review of the Phenomenon of Man.”
 I have summarized that critique here.)

 [i] Teilhard de Chardin, Pierre, The Phenomenon of Man (New York: Harper Collins, 1975), 219.